mbrookes/material-ui/docs/src/pages/customization/theming/theming.md

 - `theme`: If you provide a new theme at each render, a new CSS object will be computed and injected.
 Both for UI consistency and performance, it's better to render a limited number of theme objects.
 - `styles`: The larger the styles object is, the more work is needed.

+### Theme preview

+You can provide a theme object to apply it to the documentation.
+(Note: imported colors are not currently supported).
+The theme is persisted using local storage.

+{{"demo": "pages/customization/theming/ThemeEditor.js", "hideHeader": true, "bg": true}}

 ## API

 ### `createMuiTheme(options, ...args) => theme`